Danielrambauli/Danielrambauli/README.md

 🚀 **Current Projects:**
 - 📍 Building a real-time **JavaScript Collaborative Code Editor** designed to help students **navigate campus** and **connect with peers nearby** — combining location-based services with real-time interaction.
-- ✅ Building a **Python-based Task Management System** using Django, designed for small teams to efficiently manage projects, tasks, and collaboration.
+- ✅ Developing a **Python-based Task Management System** using Django, focused on helping small teams efficiently manage projects, deadlines, and collaboration.

 🔍 **What I Bring:**
 - A strong problem-solving mindset